episerver/eslint-plugin-episerver-cms/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-eslint-epi-cms-api`:
+Next, install `eslint-plugin-episerver-cms`:

 ```
-$ npm install eslint-plugin-eslint-epi-cms-api --save-dev
+$ npm install eslint-plugin-episerver-cms --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-eslint-epi-cms-api` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-episerver-cms` globally.

 ## Usage